March 20, 2026

 Official Documents Settle the Dollar Question, Not the Intent Question

 Two things are now clear from the source material.
-The $550 billion Japan-US Strategic Investment Framework is the largest bilateral investment agreement in history by committed capital. $109 billion has been deployed across two tranches.
-Thirteen critical mineral projects span six countries.
-A deep-sea mining cooperation agreement covers rare earth deposits that could supply global demand for centuries.
-The composition, as documented in signed agreements published by both governments, allocates roughly $250 billion to nuclear energy and SMRs, $85 billion to equipment manufacturing, $45 billion to technology infrastructure, and less than $3 billion to crude oil.
-Every dollar figure cited in this article traces to a signed bilateral document.
+The $550 billion Japan-US Strategic Investment Framework is the largest bilateral investment agreement in history by committed capital.
+Its composition, as documented in signed agreements published by both governments, allocates roughly $250 billion to nuclear energy and SMRs, $85 billion to equipment manufacturing, $45 billion to technology infrastructure, and less than $3 billion to crude oil transport and export facilities.
+Every dollar figure cited in this article traces to a signed bilateral document published by both governments.

 The congressional trading data is a different category of evidence.
 Disclosure filings show what members bought and when they filed.
 They do not show why.
 McCaul's November 2024 GEV purchase may reflect early knowledge, or it may reflect a long thesis on the energy transition.
 Cisneros's February 2026 oil sweep may be tied to the first-batch announcement eight days later, or it may be a quarterly rebalancing into a sector he favors.
 The data creates questions.
 The disclosure system is working exactly as designed when it surfaces those questions.
 Answering them requires information the filings do not contain.